Jaslavie/Jaslavie/README.md

 ## ✦ What I specialize in ##
 * Design-side: [leading a design team](https://ctc-uci.com/) to build a 0 to 1 product for an NPO
-* Engineering-side: Incoming Design Engineer at [NASA](https://www.lspace.asu.edu/)'s 12-week accelerator program
+* Engineering-side: Mission Design Manager at [NASA](https://www.lspace.asu.edu/) designing a lunar rover mission
 * Product: Product Manager for [Product Fellowship](https://www.productuci.com/)), won 1st overall in pitch competition

 I also speak about design and tech at [Deisgn @ UCI](https://designatuci.com/), design for [NPO's](https://www.developforgood.org/), and share my life learnings through my [online platform](https://jaslavie.github.io/voicewise/).
 So far, I've hosted ~20 workshops and judged for two 10-week-long design competitions.